 Prosecution - If you are prosecuted and convicted the maximum penalty is a fine not exceeding level 4 on the standard scale (currently £2,500); to a fine not exceeding £20,000, in case of a body

-Remedial Action - The court may make whatever order the court thinks appropriate for ensuring that what the notice requires to be done is done. n order under this section may in particular require:
+Remedial Action - The court may make whatever order the court thinks appropriate for ensuring that what the notice requires to be done is done.
+In order under this section may in particular require:

-- to carry out specific work, or
+• to carry out specific work, or

-- to allow specified work to be carried out by or on behalf of a specified local authority
+• to allow specified work to be carried out by or on behalf of a specified local authority

 Forfeiture/Seizure - The court may require you to surrender possession of any item used in your failure to comply with the Notice to a constable or to a person representing the local authority.
 The court may require this to be destroyed or disposed of by the police force.
 A justice of the peace may issue a warrant, authorising a constable or authorised person to enter your premises to seize the item.